RedWaffle007/German-chatbot/README.md

 ### Note:

 This project requires at least **2 GB of RAM** for inference and will not run on free-tier cloud platforms without optimization.

----

-Let me know if you'd like a markdown version for direct pasting into your GitHub repo.